Khemmie-Ray/EncompassWell/README.md

-# EncompassWell: AI-Powered NFT Art Therapy on Ethereum
+# EncompassWell: AI and Blockchain Powered NFT Art Therapy

 ## Overview
-EncompassWell is a decentralized application (dApp) built on the Ethereum blockchain, aimed at promoting mental wellness through personalized art therapy.
+EncompassWell is a decentralized application (dApp) built on the Optimism Sepolia blockchain, aimed at promoting mental wellness through personalized art therapy.
 Leveraging AI, users are guided through a creative process that includes generating art based on their emotional state, completing guided meditations, and minting their finished artwork as NFTs.
 EncompassWell creates a unique intersection between art, technology, and mental health, empowering users to express themselves and own their digital creations.

 ## Features
 - **AI-Powered Personalization**: Users receive tailored art prompts and guided meditations based on a quick mood assessment, creating a personalized and therapeutic experience.